Fraterville Mine disaster: History of the Mine

 The Coal Creek Coal Company, organized by Knoxville businessman E.C.
 Camp, began work at the Fraterville Mine in 1870.
 Coal Creek Coal developed a reputation for fair contracts and fair pay, and the company's Fraterville Mine was considered one of the safest in the region.
 The company never took part in the state's controversial convict leasing system and paid in cash (rather than scrip), and thus avoided much of the labor unrest that plagued neighboring mines during the Coal Creek War in the early 1890s.

 E.C.
 Camp wanted to create a peaceful community of miners that maintained a brotherhood amongst itself.
-Thus, he decided to use the word "frater" in the name of the mine, as this word of Medieval Latin origin means "brothers."
+Thus, he decided to use the word "frater" in the name of the mine, as this word of Latin origin means "brother."
 The Fraterville Mine was one of the first in the world to adopt this concept and it drew in many miners.
 Additionally, Camp allowed his miners to use their wages on anything that they wanted, unlike other mine owners that forced miners to live in their rental housing or severely limited their lives through unfair scrip payments.